 - The depth and location of cables and services shown on the plans may have changed because of subsequent site alterations - Be aware that not all cables and services may be shown on the plans - Cables do not run in straight lines.
-Underground cables may be deflected around underground obstacles and can change depth - Wear Personal Protective Equipment to minimise the harm of electric shock and burns
+Underground cables may be deflected around underground obstacles and can change depth; cables in cavity walls do not always run vertically - Wear Personal protective Equipment to minimise the harm of electric shock and burns

 If you are building a permanent or temporary structure within close proximity of power lines it's a legal requirement you notify us in advance to ensure your building is kept at a safe distance from power lines, and to avoid the need to relocate our equipment in the future.
-This can be done by completing a simple form here www.ukpowernetworks.co.uk/notifyus Regulation 18(3) of the Electricity, Quality & Continuity Regulations 2002 (ESQCR)
+This can be done by completing a simple form here www.ukpowernetworks.co.uk/notifyus Regulation 18(3) of the Electricity, Quality & Continuity Regulations 2002 (ESOCK)